 All cities and towns have public hospitals where you can go to seek medical attention for a very low fee – about U.S.$2.50 Unless it is an emergency you will need to arrive early to get a number and be prepared to wait hours before you are attended to.
 Basic medications such as antibiotics or pain medication are provided free of charge at hospital pharmacies, although some hospitals will ask for a nominal fee of US$5. to provide the medication.

 Tip: Regional Hospitals located in Belmopan, Orange Walk Town and Dangriga offer walk-in service after working hours and on weekends in fully air conditioned facilities with medical officers and specialists on duty around the clock.
 These hospitals also have pharmacies that offer free basic medications prescribed by the in-house medic.
-Emergencies such as asthma or high blood pressure crisis are treated promptly and at no charge.
+Emergencies such as asthma attacks or high blood pressure crisis are treated promptly and at no charge.
+Trauma cases of course are treated promptly but a bill may follow.

 You will also find private medical centers in major cities.
 A consultation is US$25. minimum.
 For the relatively high cost they are convenient and have parking, air conditioning, private hospital (about US$250. a day) and their own pharmacies.